The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 Provided that the dead load does not exceed 20psf and the residential live load is under 40 psf.

-Moreover, the size limits for drilling and notching in accordance with floor spans is also mentioned in the IRC.
+Moreover, the size limits for drilling and notching in accordance with floor spans are also mentioned in the IRC.

 Maximum Floor Joist Span